page fault handling on alpha

 To poke around efficiently I kept looking at these cheat sheets:

-After many backs and forths I found the suspicious behaviour when handling single instruction:
+After many backs and forths I found the suspicious behavior when

 (gdb) disassemble